TimotheeCharrierElsys/YOLO-FPGA-VHDL/docs/source/source/RTL/conv/conv_layer_bis.rst

 -----------

 with a 3x3 kernel.
-It performs conv_layer_bis operations using a 3x3 kernel over the input data.
+It performs conv_layer_fc_tb operations using a 3x3 kernel over the input data.
-Entity conv_layer_bis
+Entity conv_layer_fc_tb
 This entity implements a convolution layer using a pipelined MAC unit with a 3x3 kernel.

 Generics